Choosing the best bathtub material is a lot like picking a mate. You likely won’t find everything in one person—or tub—so prioritize your desires.

 Fiberglass is the best bathtub material for a lightweight, inexpensive and easy-to-clean tub.
 Porcelain-enameled steel and wood retain heat extremely well, while the best bathtub material for a quiet sound while filling is porcelain-enameled cast iron.

-When determining the best bathtub material for you, it’s a good idea to put the following in priority order:
+So when determining the best bathtub material for you, it’s probably a good idea to put the following in priority order:

 - not prone to mildew

 - finish stays glossy over time

 If there’s anything else you want in a bathtub material, add it to your ordered list.
 Next, consider the pros and cons of 8 of the most popular bathtub materials.
 Be on the lookout for the material that most closely aligns with your prioritized list of the best bathtub material for you.
 For more on how long a bathtub material will last, read my post about the expected lifespan of your bathtub.

 This list progresses from some of the most inexpensive bathtub materials through the average-priced materials to some of the most expensive and unique.